 Patients should be monitored for these symptoms when discontinuing treatment with Cymbalta.
 A gradual reduction in the dose rather than abrupt cessation is recommended whenever possible.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose but at a more gradual rate [see Dosage and Administration (2.4)].

 Eli Lilly fails to mention "withdrawal" as a symptom of discontinuing Cymbalta.
 Withdrawal symptoms are defined as abnormal physical or psychological features that follow the abrupt discontinuation of a drug that has the capability of producing physical dependence.
 Withdrawal is a term referring to the feelings of discomfort, distress, and intense craving for a substance that occur when use of the substance is stopped.
 These physical symptoms occur because the body had become metabolically adapted to the substance.
 The withdrawal symptoms of Cymbalta can range from mild discomfort resembling the flu to severe withdrawal that can actually be life threatening.

 Our firms are investigating problems with symptoms from the discontinuation of use of Cymbalta.
 Please use the form below to tell us about your situation.
-We will contact you by phone as soon as possible.
+We will contact you by phone or email as soon as possible.

 Your confidentiality matters.
 No information, including phone numbers and email addresses will be exchanged, shared or sold to a third party.
 Any communications to our firm via contact forms, email, phone or U.S. mail, will be treated confidentially.
 Submissions are made for the purpose of evaluating whether or not our law firm will accept your case and represent you.
 However, all information contained in your submission will be held confidential.
 By evaluating your submission we make no representation or agreement to represent you in connection with your claim.
 Thank you.